pgxn/pgxn-manager/doc/howto.md

 Then the `pair-0.1.0.zip` file was ready to upload.
 Simple, eh?

 Now, one can upload any kind of archive file to PGXN, including a tarball, or bzip2…um…ball?
 Basically, any kind of archive format recognized by [Archive::Extract](http://search.cpan.org/perldoc?Archive::Extract).
-You can upload a `.pgz` if you like, in which case PGXN will assume that it's a zip file.
 A zip file is best because then PGXN::Manager won't have to rewrite it.
 It's also preferable that everything be packed into a directory with the name `$distribution-$version`, as in the example `pair-0.1.0` example above.
 If not, PGXN will rewrite it that way.
 But it saves the server some effort if all it has to do is move a .zip file that's properly formatted, so it would be appreciated if you would upload stuff that's already nicely formatted for distribution in a zip archive.

 ### Release It! ###